-Indisputably one of the most famous reserves in the world, the Masai Mara is a picture of quintessential Africa.
-The beautiful Masai Mara National Reserve covers 1,510km² of stunning scenery and surrounds you with endless skies, rising heat and the sighs, clicks and calls of the bush.
-When in the Masai Mara, you find yourself firmly in safari heaven with iconic wildlife, culture and experiences.
+Indisputably one of the world's most famous wildlife areas, the Maasai Mara is a picture of quintessential Africa.
+The beautiful Maasai Mara National Reserve covers over 1,500km² of stunning scenery and surrounds you with endless skies, rising heat, and the sighs, clicks and calls of the bush.
+When in the Maasai Mara, you find yourself firmly in safari heaven with iconic wildlife, culture and experiences.

 The Masai Mara forms a huge unfenced ecosystem with the Serengeti National Park in Tanzania, which sets the stage for one of nature's greatest spectacles - The Great Wildebeest Migration.
 While game viewing in the Mara is exceptional all year round, from August to October it spikes dramatically with the coming of the Great Migration.
 This wildlife bonanza sees over a million wildebeest and thousands of zebra journey from the Serengeti plains to the Masai Mara in a continuous migratory cycle.